Why Should I Forgive?

 When we forgive, our painful emotions of being wronged soften.

 We can’t blindly move forward after hurt, continuing in vulnerability.
 We need protection; but protection doesn’t require punishing revenge.
 A cheating spouse may be forgiven but still divorced.
 We accept their human imperfection.
 We understand the complexity of unknown factors.
 We may choose to help them, or completely remove ourselves from their lives, either way, with forgiveness, our ill feelings relax, embracing compassionate acceptance of human frailty.
 The release of harsh judgments relieves stress, benefitting both mental and physical health.

-We learn wisdom to forgive by examining hurt with curiosity—not animosity.
+We learn to forgive through examining hurt with curiosity—not animosity.

 Forgiveness can’t be forced.
-Depending on the magnitude of the offense, and personal sensitivity, healthy efforts to understand slowly heal the deep wounds at an individual pace.
-Our widening understanding instills greater wisdom, while we continue to employ protective precautions to prevent further victimization from an unrepentant offender.
+Depending on the magnitude of the offense, and personal sensitivity, healthy efforts to understand slowly heal the deep wounds.
+Our widening understanding instills greater wisdom, while we still must to employ protective precautions to prevent further victimization from an unrepentant offender.

 We work towards forgiveness.
 We can’t just forgive because we know it’s healthy.
 The body doesn’t work this way.
 We engage in growth activities that prepare our minds and bodies to naturally forgive.
 Forgiveness may not be immediately available—we don’t just say, “I forgive” to magically diminish powerful feelings.